nhack/graphql-fullstack/README.md

 Then just run `npm install` and afterwards `npm start`.
 You can open the app at: http://localhost:3333

 ### The Client
-The client was built so that you can easily change the backend from classical REST to Graphql.
+The client was built so that you can easily change the backend from classical REST api to GraphQL.
-In order to do this there should be dedicated implementations for the `TodoService`:
+In order to do this, there should be dedicated implementations for the `TodoService`:

 ```typescript
 export interface TodoService {